Fort Dalles was a United States Army outpost located on the Columbia River at the present site of The Dalles, Oregon.

 Some troops stayed at Fort Dalles in the Civil War era, but they marched out in August 1866.
 Others returned temporarily in December and remained until the next July when General George Crook’s troops used the post for his campaign against the Snake Indians.
 When they left in July, the post was never occupied again.

 Today, only one structure remains of the former post – the surgeons’ quarters erected in 1857.
-Since l905, the building has been owned by the Oregon Historical Society and today is operated by the Wasco County-Dalles City Museum Commission.
+Since 1905, the building has been owned by the Oregon Historical Society and is today operated by the Wasco County-Dallas City Museum Commission.
 The Fort Dalles Museum is located at 15th and Garrison Streets in The Dalles, Oregon.
 The parade ground is located on a private school site at 14th and Trevitt Streets.

 Contact Information: